Allenator1/Count-based-Jobseeker-Chatbot/README.md

 # Count-based-Jobseeker-Chatbot

+<b> CITS4012 Semester 1 Project </b>

-A chatbot that finds the closest matching jobs for a supplied query using count based methods (i.e., TF-IDF).
+A chatbot that finds the closest matching jobs for a supplied query using count based methods (i.e., TF-IDF) by matching against a SEEK dataset.
 The chatbot uses the Telegram API for the interface.